cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

     video_id: MbPmTQUvZto
 images: []
 ---
-SpaceX conducted the Starship Flight 9 test mission on May 27, 2025, launching Ship 35 (Block 2) and Booster 14-2 (the first flight-proven Super Heavy booster) from Starbase, Texas at 23:36:30 UTC, following FAA approval.
-This test flight demonstrated the first reuse of a Super Heavy booster, major Block 2 hardware upgrades, attempted demonstration of in-space Raptor engine relight, and planned deployment of eight Version 3 Starlink satellite simulators.
-The mission sequence proceeded through hot-staging, separation, and scheduled engine cutoff, but the payload bay door malfunctioned, preventing the simulator deployment.
-Ship 35 suffered fuel leaks, lost control during the coast phase, and was lost over the Indian Ocean, while the booster broke up after an explosion during its planned water landing attempt in the Gulf of Mexico.
-The flight lasted just over an hour, included important demonstration milestones, and provided valuable engineering and flight data to accelerate SpaceX's Starship program advancements, with road closures and backup launch dates scheduled for May 28 and 29.
+On May 27, 2025, at 23:36:30 UTC, SpaceX launched Starship Flight 9 from Starbase, Texas, marking the first reflight of a Super Heavy booster (Booster 14-2) and Block 2 Starship (Ship 35).
+The mission tested new vehicle reusability, Block 2 upgrades, in-space Raptor engine relight, and attempted to deploy eight Version 3 Starlink satellite simulators using the new 'PEZ dispenser' payload bay, though the door failed to open.
+Ship 35 reached engine cutoff and coast phase but suffered fuel leaks and lost attitude control, while the booster was lost after an explosion following a water landing attempt.
+Both stages were lost, yet the hour-long test delivered valuable data for flight dynamics, control, heatshield improvements, and future reusability.
+The FAA is investigating the mishap; backup launch windows had been set for May 28 and 29.